 The variable PSU is the number of the PSU module.
-It can be 0 (constant COM\HVPSU2D\PSU\POS the declaration file COM-HVPSU2D.h) or 1 (constant COM\HVPSU2D\PSU\NEG).
+It can be 0 (constant COM\HVPSU2D\PSU\POS in the declaration file COM-HVPSU2D.h) or 1 (constant COM\HVPSU2D\PSU\NEG).

-The return values in the variables CurrentSet and CurrentLimit are currents in A. The latter value is the limit of the output current, the value CurrentSet is the current that was set before by the function

-COM\HVPSU2D\SetPSUOutputCurrent.
-However, it is adjusted to be lower or equal to the current limit CurrentLimit.
+The return values in the variables CurrentSet and CurrentLimit are currents in A. The latter is the limit of the output current, the value CurrentSet is the current that was previously set by the function COM\HVPSU2D\SetPSUOutputCurrent.
+However, it is adjusted to be lower than or equal to the current limit CurrentLimit.

-The direct command (in $\emptyset$ ) contains one decimal character (n) for the variable PSU.
-The response (inSSSSSSLLLLLL $\emptyset$ ) contains the decimal character (n) for the variable PSU followed by 2 x 6 hexadecimal digits for the variables CurrentSet (SSSSS) and CurrentLimit (LLLLLL).
-For the parameter scaling, see function COM HVPSU2D GetPSUOutputCurrent.
+The direct command $(in \mathcal{P})$ contains one decimal character (n) for the variable PSU.
+The response (inSSSSSSLLLLLL♂) contains the decimal character (n) for the variable PSU followed by 2 x 6 hexadecimal digits for the variables CurrentSet (SSSSSS) and CurrentLimit (LLLLLL).
+The current values are in μA, for the parameter unit conversion. function see COM HVPSU2D GetPSUOutputCurrent.